eola-z-CS2103/CS2101/docs/UserGuide.md

 [Table of Contents](#table-of-contents)

-### <u>Category 2 - Edit contact details</u>

-This category focuses on modifying contact information and managing entries in your NetworkBook.
-Relevant commands and explanations of their functionalities are outlined below:

 #### Edit contact detail: `edit [index] [field] [options]`

 You can use the `edit` command to edit contact details of existing contacts in your NetworkBook so that you can update outdated/invalid information in your NetworkBook.